 Matcha Tea Lead Free

-Is tea from China safe to drink?
+Is Matcha Tea from China Safe to Drink?

-Some, but not all.
 A well-known tea study involving 1,225 samples of various varieties of Chinese tea found a great many exceeded recommended safety levels for lead:

 China Grown Tea > Lead Test Results